orsonteodoro/gcf2/README.md

    3. `cp -a package.cfi_ignore /etc/portage`
    4. Manually copy sections of make.conf to your personal /etc/portage/make.conf
    5. Manually copy sections of package.env to your personal /etc/portage/package.env
-0. Do the following edits
+0. Do the following edits:
 ```Shell
 # Contents of /etc/portage/package.use/clang
 sys-devel/binutils plugins gold